AnonDeveano/Dead-Mans-Switch/README.md

 - `depositEthers` - As stated, this function receives a uint256 which is the ether amount the user tries to deposit, the vaultBalance is incremented and a Deposit event is emitted

+- `depositTokens` - As with the above function, this accepts tokens.
+The token address is passed into the function along with an amount.
+This function can approve the tokens by calling the IERC20 implementation, transfer the tokens from the user's wallet, and then decreases the 'allowance' the user approved the contract. `safeDecreaseAllowance` would benefit the end user.
+Emits a `DepositTokens` event.

+- `withdrawEthers` - Checks if requested withdraw amount is valid, subtracts the requested amount from the balance, and forwards the ethers to the designated `distAddress`.
+A Withdrawn event is emitted.

+- `withdrawTokens` - Checks the balanceOf the specific token address that is passed to the function.
+If valid, the function will `safeTransfer` all of the token to the `distAddress`

+- `Ping` - This function needs to be called to keep the `timePeriod` variable from expiring.
+When/if that variable expires, the contract ethers balance will be forwarded to the `distAddress`.
+If the `timePeriod` is still valid, the `pingActive` bool will remain true and the timePeriod will be refreshed with `block.timestamp + 12 weeks` in which the latter time can be customizable based on needs.

+- `getBalance` and `getTokenBalance` are pretty self-explanatory.
+One returns the ethers/native currency balance and the other returns the balanceOf of a specific token contract

 **What's In Progress:**